Identifiable Energy-based Representations: An Application to Estimating Heterogeneous Causal Effects: Introduction

-In this paper, we explore the assumption that the intrinsic dimension of the CATE function is lower than the observed covariates.
-We propose a representation learning method based on a partially randomized energy-based model (EBM) to embed the covariates into a low-dimensional space before estimating the CATE function.
-This preprocessing step can be used with any existing ML model and learner to reduce their dimensionality curse in CATE estimation.
-Theoretically, we show that the representation in the partially randomized EBM is {\it partially identifiable up to some universal constant} for any value of the covariates.
-Further, the EBM still has {\it universal approximation capability} for estimating any continuous covariates distribution, which avoids the problem of excessive information loss in parametric models due to model misspecification.
+\textbf{Contributions.} In this paper, we explore the assumption that the CATE is a function with an intrinsic dimension lower than the observed covariates.
+We propose a representation learning method based on a partially randomized energy-based model (EBM) to embed the covariates into a low-dimensional space before estimating CATEs.
+This preprocessing step can be used alongside any regression model and learner to reduce their dimensionality curse in CATE estimation.
+We prove that the representation in the partially randomized EBM is {\it partially identifiable up to some universal constant} for any value of the covariates.
+Further, the EBM still has {\it universal approximation capability} for estimating any continuous covariates distribution, which avoids excessive information loss from model misspecification.
 To our best knowledge, identifying representations in deep learning models exactly is still infeasible.
-The existing theory settles on achieving weaker versions of identifiability with the help of some auxiliary information, e.g., time steps and class labels.
-Auxiliary information does not exist in most observational studies.
-We optimize the partially randomized EBM using a consistent noise contrastive loss function with sample splitting, which enables the representations to converge and keep the CATE estimation consistent.
+Existing theory settles on achieving weaker versions of identifiability with the help of some auxiliary information, e.g., time steps and class labels.
+Auxiliary information does not exist in most observational datasets.
+We prove that by optimizing the partially randomized EBM with a noise contrastive loss function and a sample splitting strategy, the representations can converge consistently with increasing sample sizes.

 Experiments on multiple datasets complement our theoretical results.
-We empirically validate the convergence of the representations with increasing sample size.
-We show estimating CATE based on our representations can achieve better performance than directly on the covariates or the representations obtained via various benchmark dimensionality reduction methods.\footnote{The code of our method is provided at: \url{https://github.com/jeroenbe/ebm-for-cate}. }
+We empirically validate the convergence of the representations with increasing sample sizes.
+We also show that estimating CATEs based on our representations achieve better performance than directly on the covariates or the representations obtained via a variety of benchmark dimensionality reduction methods.